-At our house by 8 am, Gary is ready to head out the door to the farmers market for fresh-made egg-rolls.
+By 8 am, Gary is ready to head out the door to the farmers market for fresh-made egg rolls.
 He seems to have a one-track mind when it comes to egg rolls.

 To watch the activity at the Farmers Market so early in the morning is exciting.
 Farmers and artists plan all week for Saturday.
 It’s their day to shine.
 Their day to showcase all of their hard work.